 So what exactly is Google’s mobile-friendly algorithm?
 As they announced back in February:

 “…we will be expanding our use of mobile-friendliness as a ranking signal.
-This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
-Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.”
+This change will affect mobile searches in all languages worldwide and will have a significant impact on our search results.
+Consequently, users will find it easier to get relevant, high-quality search results that are optimized for their devices.”

 In essence, Google is ensuring that users are getting the most user-friendly results for the device they’re on.
 In the case of mobile, when someone performs a search on their phone, sites that are appropriately optimized (Wired, Barney’s, CNN, etc.) will have a leg up and be weighted higher in search results.
 Consequently, sites that are built for desktop users exclusively (Reddit, NBC Sports, HubPages, to name a few) will take a hit on mobile searches.

 This could potentially be a major issue for your site’s traffic.
 Mobile internet use surpassed desktop use in 2014.
 Think this is just a B-to-C issue?
 According to the IDG Global Mobile Survey 2014, executives conducting research during and after office hours preferred using their mobile device: 92 percent of executives own a smartphone used for business, and 77 percent of executives use their smartphone to research a product or service for their business.
 Mobile is important now more than ever.

 So how do you tell if your site will be affected?
 First, you need to determine if your site is optimized.
 Google has provided a handy tool to check mobile optimization.
 Google uses some basic criteria to designate a site mobile-friendly:

 - Avoids software that is not common on mobile devices, like Flash

 - Uses text that is readable without zooming

 - Sizes content to the screen so users don’t have to scroll horizontally or zoom